Unlocking 3D Affordance Segmentation with 2D Semantic Knowledge: Methodology

-The CAST architecture follows a systematic process to integrate multi-modal inputs and generate dense, prompt-aware segmentation masks.
-It first processes the input point cloud using the pretrained encoder $\Phi_{3D}$ to obtain a set of geometric patch tokens $F^{3D}$.

-Currently, user-provided prompts may come from different modalities.
-A textual phrase (e.g., ``handle'') is encoded by $\Phi_{\mathrm{text}}$ to produce a text feature vector $\mathbf{f}_{\mathrm{text}}$, while a visual exemplar is encoded by $\Phi_{\mathrm{img}}$ to obtain an image feature vector $\mathbf{f}_{\mathrm{img}}$.
-To enable cross-modal interaction, each modality-specific feature is projected into a shared high-dimensional embedding space, with learnable modality embeddings added to preserve their source identity.
+The segmentor first processes the input point cloud using the pretrained encoder $\Phi_{3D}$ to obtain geometric patch tokens $F^{3D}$.
+User-provided prompts are encoded into feature vectors: a textual phrase (e.g.\textit{``Which part of the mug should be grasped''}) by $\Phi_{\mathrm{text}}$ to $F_{\mathrm{text}}$, and a visual exemplar by $\Phi_{\mathrm{img}}$ to $F_{\mathrm{img}}$.
+To enable cross-modal interaction, these features are projected into a shared embedding space, with learnable modality embeddings added to preserve their source identity:

-Depending on the input configuration, single or multiple prompt tokens may be present.
-All available prompt tokens are aggregated into a unified set $\mathcal{T}_Q = \{\mathcal{T}_{\mathrm{text}}, \mathcal{T}_{\mathrm{img}}\}$, which is concatenated with the geometric tokens to form the fused sequence $[\mathcal{T}_Q;\mathcal{T}_P]$.
-This sequence is then processed by a stack of $L$ transformer blocks.
-Within this co-attentional fusion module, the self-attention mechanism facilitates deep, bidirectional interaction: geometric tokens become conditioned on the prompt(s), and prompts dynamically ground themselves in the 3D geometry.
+All available prompt tokens (e.g., $\mathbf{T}_{\mathrm{text}}$, $\mathbf{T}_{\mathrm{img}}$, or both) are aggregated into a set $\mathbf{T}_Q$ and concatenated with the geometric tokens to form the fused sequence $[\mathbf{T}_Q;\mathbf{T}_P]$.
+This sequence is processed by a stack of $L$ co-attentional transformer blocks.
+The self-attention mechanism facilitates deep, bidirectional interaction, allowing geometric tokens to be conditioned by prompts and prompts to ground in the 3D geometry.

-Finally, to produce a dense prediction, the resulting prompt-conditioned patch features, $F^{3D}_{\mathrm{fused}}$, are upsampled back to the original point resolution via a feature propagation module.
+Finally, the resulting prompt-conditioned patch features, $F^{3D}_{\mathrm{fused}}$, are upsampled to the original point resolution via feature propagation.
 A lightweight MLP head then maps these per-point features to the final segmentation logits $\mathbf{M}$.